Sell in multiple currencies with Shopify Payments

 When you sell to multiple countries or regions, your customers can view prices in your store, pay for their orders at checkout, and receive refunds in their local currency.
 You can choose to have prices converted automatically using the current market exchange rate, or converted manually using an exchange rate that you choose.

 If your store is on the Shopify plan or higher, then you can also control prices in different countries or regions using international pricing.

 If you're selling in multiple currencies, then you can add a country selector to your theme so that customers can select their local country or region so that your store displays their local currency.

 The following list of limitations and exclusions apply when selling in multiple currencies:

-Selling in multiple currencies is only supported by Shopify Payments, which includes Apple Pay, Google Pay, and PayPal.
+Selling in multiple currencies is only supported by Shopify Payments, which includes Shop Pay, Apple Pay, Google Pay, and PayPal in addition to the other Shopify Payments methods.
 Orders that are placed using other third party payment providers are processed in your store's default currency.

 Selling in multiple currencies is supported in your online store and in a headless environment using the Storefront API.
 Shopify POS supports your store currency only.
 You can't sell in multiple currencies in any other channels.